sefunmi4/symbol-cast/README.md

 Pull requests are welcome!
 For major changes, please open an issue to discuss what you’d like to add or improve.

+Continuous integration builds and tests the project on Linux, macOS and Windows via GitHub Actions.

 ---

 ### 📜 License